 - The seller can pay for all closing costs in most cases

-- More lenient credit guidelines than other programs
+- Lenient credit guidelines

 So how does someone go about getting a VA home loan?
 First you have to prove you are eligible.